 NSSE asks students about their participation in the six HIPs shown in the box at right.
-This report provides information on the first three for first-year students and all six for seniors.
 Unlike most questions on the NSSE survey, the HIP questions are not limited to the current school year.
-Thus, seniors' responses include participation from prior years.
+Thus, senior students' responses include participation from prior years.